 Now enough of jargons.
-Let's get back to the recipe.
-Back home at a nearby "dai chao" restaurant, I would often order this dish whenever I visit.
+Let’s get back to the recipe.
+Back home at a nearby dai chao restaurant, I would often order this dish whenever I visit.
 It is always Marmite Chicken and Kung Pao Mantis Prawns (which I had made a video of too).
 I love the light crunch in the chicken.
-Not forgetting the delicious sweet gravy which coats the chicken which makes every bite a delight.

 This dish is so marvelous that it stirs up my appetite making me consume more rice than I normally would.
 I am undeniably a big fan.
 If there should be bacon chewing gum, I think they should come up with marmite chicken chewing gum too!